vandium-io/lambda-tester/README.md

 As with the "succeed" example, if the handler calls `context.succeed()` or `context.done( null, result )` then the test will fail.

-Please note that a `done` callback is *required* since use an asynchronous mechanism to report success or failure.
+Please note that you must return the `LambdaTester` back to the framework since `lambda-tester` is asynchronous and uses Promises.

 ## Verifying Success